alinex/node-book/doc/README.md

 but I will enlarge their functionality and often my problems are the problems of others, too.

+This is a living book, it is not only written to teach others but also to keep the knowledge as a reference for myself.
+Also it is not statically written but a type of living book which evolve and grow in time hopefully as fast as technology goes on.
+So read it once, but come back again to see the newest changes.

 The key concepts are "Configuration over Implementation" and "Keep it Simple".